-A set of "practices" "activities", "standards" and controls" also exists basically used by private forest technicians and the forest service, which together are interested in promoting sustainable use and in situ conservation of forest biodiversity.
+A set of "practices," "activities," "standards," and "controls" also exists, and is basically used by private forest technicians and the forest service, which together are interested in promoting sustainable use and in situ conservation of forest biodiversity.

-Illegal logging, detected as the result of complaints/allegations or remote imaging techniques, is dealt with in the field by a technical team, which is responsible for applying the corresponding penalties.
+As soon as illegal logging is detected as a result of complaints/allegations or by remote imaging techniques, it is dealt with in the field by a technical team, which is responsible for applying the corresponding penalties.
 Similar procedures are applied to the permits (authorizations) system: these are inspected prior to any work being undertaken and during and after the work, to ensure that the appropriate technical criteria are met.
-In the event of serious anomalies being detected the DGF initiates an internal administrative process to calculate the penalties owed by the offending landowner.
+In the event of serious anomalies being detected, the DGF initiates an internal administrative process to calculate the penalties owed by the offending landowner.

-For owning, transporting and selling native forest products, a key tool is the abovementioned "forest transport permit" (guías de tránsito) that links forest being harvested with the 'sales outlets'.
+For owning, transporting and selling native forest products, a key tool is the abovementioned "forest transport permit" (guías de tránsito) that links forest being harvested with the 'sales outlets.'
 These barracas, 530 in total, are required to be registered, keep a record of transport guides and produce sworn statements regarding the size of their stocks.

-According to the DGF, an average of 96 inspections per year take place for various reasons (illegal handling, false registration of forest areas, etc).
+According to the DGF, an average of 96 inspections per year takes place for various reasons (illegal handling, false registration of forest areas, etc).
 This involves teams of two inspectors, armed with the relevant files (described above) visiting farms or firms in an official vehicle (sometimes accompanied by police officers) to review and check the status of the relevant forest area, issuing an Inspection Notice to the owner of the property and drafting relevant technical reports.
-This procedure enables the government to track several thousand hectares per year, and in cases where owners have afforestation projects on their farms, the teams are able to present data obtained from previous inspections of neighboring forest areas.
+This procedure enables the Government to track several thousand hectares per year, and in cases where owners have afforestation projects on their farms, the teams are able to present data obtained from previous inspections of neighboring forest areas.